This post may contain affiliate links. Click for complete disclosures.

 Who else grew up in the south?
 I might be showing my age a little bit here, but growing up in the south in the '80s, all BBQs had someone's grandma's version of a pea salad on the table.
 This recipe is still one of my favorites and is now one of my family's favorites too.
 I usually have to make a double batch so my kids can eat on it and still have enough for whatever I plan to serve this English pea salad with.

 English pea salad - the perfect side dish!

 Trust me; I know peas are one of those vegetables that can get a bad reputation because hello peas?
-I'm pretty sure, though, most people's memories of peas are probably those squishy pale green mess that gets poured out of a can.
+I'm sure that most people's memories of peas are probably those squishy pale green mess that gets poured out of a can.
 This is not those peas.
-I mean, it is technically, but it's really not.
+I mean, it is technically, but it's not.
 These are the GOOD peas!